pzyktzle/devconnector2/README.md

+#DevConnector2
-DevConnector2: a social network for developers
+A social network for developers

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).